 The Catalogue is a search and discovery tool that provides results from the library's online and print collections in a single search.
 It includes titles of printed books, journals, manuscripts, letters, and other material available at the libraries of Leiden University as well as links to the full-text of millions of, mainly, English journal articles and digital images of prints and manuscripts.

-- The Catalogue does not contain a large number of Dutch journal articles.
+The catalogue does not contain a large number of Dutch journal articles.
 To find articles in Dutch, it is advisable to consult the subject Searching Dutch Articles to find out how to find these articles (only available in Dutch).

-- For medical information, also see the website of the Walaeus Library.
+- To find medical information also see the website of the Walaeus Library.

 What is being searched?